Utah Jazz: 1979–1984: Moving to Utah, and the Frank Layden era

-The Jazz advanced to the playoffs, defeating the Denver Nuggets 3–2 in the first round, and moving on to play the Phoenix Suns in the second round.
-Despite having home court advantage in the best-of-seven series, the Jazz lost to the more experienced Suns, 4–2.

 1984–2003: The Malone and Stockton era

 Jazz fans were not happy when the team picked an unknown guard in the first round of the 1984 NBA draft, John Stockton.
 The Jazz fans on hand for the draft party booed the selection.

 The 1984–85 season saw the emergence of Mark Eaton as a defensive force.
 Eaton averaged 5.6 blocks per game (still an NBA single-season record) along with 9.7 points and 11.3 rebounds, and won the NBA Defensive Player of the Year Award.
 On the downside, John Drew played only 19 games all season, which deprived the team of their high-scoring sixth man.
 However, the Jazz returned to the playoffs, facing the Houston Rockets and their All-Star centers, Hakeem Olajuwon and Ralph Sampson.
 The Jazz prevailed in the series, 3–2, and advanced to the second round, losing the series to the high-scoring Denver Nuggets, 4–1.

-The team's perennial financial woes and instability were somewhat stabilized during April 1985, when auto dealer Larry H. Miller bought 50 percent of the team from Battistone for $8 million.
+The team's perennial financial woes and instability were somewhat stabilized during April 1985, when auto dealer Larry H. Miller bought 50% of the team from Battistone for $8 million.
 Battistone had been seeking to move the team.